theoferguson/theo-ferguson-vendrix-technical-challenge/backend/readme.md

 1. Open a terminal in the "backend" folder
 2. Install the dependencies for the "backend" folder: `yarn`
 3. Start the server: `yarn dev`
+   -If you get a connection refused error, you might have to manually start your local redis server.

 This guide is an example of how to develop a function in Typescript with the Google Cloud Functions Framework with Debugging.